pepegar/courses-and-presentations/slides-md/intro.md

 2. Go to the bottom of the page, to the **Anaconda Installers** section, and download the graphical installer for the 3.7 version **for your operating system.**
-3. In the installer, when you're given the option to install the PyCharm IDE, or Visual Studio Code, you can ignore it, we're not going to use it.

 ---